EU set to lift Myanmar sanctions, except on arms

 It also called on the government to deal with inter-communal violence and take urgent action to deal with humanitarian risks facing displaced people in Rakhine State, which was swept by sectarian violence last year that killed at least 110 people and left 120,000 homeless.

+But with the lifting of sanctions the EU could lose some of its influence over human rights in Myanmar.

+“There will be some loss of leverage of the EU over the Myanmar government,” said Sean Turnell, an expert on Myanmar’s economy at Australia’s Macquarie University.
+“To be honest, though, I am not sure they had much of this commodity anyway.”

-Sectarian violence erupted again last month and 43 people were killed in Buddhist-majority Myanmar.
-Thousands, mostly Muslims, were driven from their homes and businesses as bloodshed spread across the central region of the country.
+Sectarian violence erupted in Myanmar again last month and 43 people were killed.
+Thousands, mostly Muslims, were driven from their homes and businesses as bloodshed spread across the central region of the Buddhist-majority country.

+Additional reporting by Jared Ferrie and Aung Hla Tun in Yangon.
+Editing by Jon Hemming and Michael Perry